 Save their energy as much as you can.
 Use pet grooming gloves to brush their hair or a pet scrubber to give them a nice massage and bath.

-Your beloved cat may be weak, but your love for it is strong as ever!
+Your beloved cat may be weak, but your love for her/him is strong as ever!

-3. Let It Eat Whatever It Wants To
+3. Let Them Eat Whatever They Want To

 Sure, some things can be unhealthy for pets, but when your feline expresses signs of dying, it is not harmful to offer them treats here and there.
 But make sure to measure the food quantity before giving it to them.